 Early care and education professionals volunteer to create the Pittsburgh Area Preschool Association (P.A.P.A.).

 1983 P.A.P.A. affiliates with the National Association for The Education of Young Children (NAEYC) and becomes The Pittsburgh Association for The Education of Young Children (PAEYC)

 Early 2000s PAEYC moves from volunteer to staffed model

 Five-year strategic plan and rebrand approved by PAEYC Board of Directors.
-PennAEYC continues as the statewide affiliate of NAEYC and PAEYC houses the Pittsburgh Chapter of PennAEYC
+PAEYC partners with The Pennsylvania Association for The Education of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.